phil-6/pr_dev/posts/2022/upgrade-or-rebuild.md

 us to build things in a more maintainable and extensible way.

 ### I’m excited for the journey we’re heading on!

+---

+The original document informing the decision to run a rebuild is available here: ([Ryalto Needs an Upgrade](/posts/2024/ryalto/ryalto-needs-an-upgrade)).